redpesk-core/afb-cmake-modules/README.md

 To build your AGL project using these templates, you have to install them within your project and adjust compilation option in `config.cmake`.
 For technical reasons, you also have to specify **cmake** target in sub CMakeLists.txt installed.
-Make a globbing search to find source files isn't recommended now to handle project build especially in a multiuser project because CMake will not be aware of new or removed source files.
+Make a global search to find source files isn't recommended now to handle project build especially in a multi-users project because CMake will not be aware of new or removed source files.

 You'll find usage samples here: